-The gaming experience on the Galaxy S7 Edge is one of the best around, but it's not flawless.
+The gaming experience on the Galaxy S7 Edge was one of the best around at launch, but it's not flawless.
 I've already covered the Game Launcher, and while it does help in lots of ways – getting rid of the alerts during gameplay is something many of us will appreciate – the little Game Tools icon that sits in the corner of the display still seems to get in the way a lot.

 Tap-based games see me hitting the icon on occasion and ruining my efforts, which isn't something that seems very intuitive.
 Yes, you can move it out of the way, but I shouldn't have to, and while you can disable it altogether before you start gaming, sometimes you want the functionality it offers (minimizing games is a big plus, for instance).

 I appreciate this is getting a little nit-picky, but I really wanted to explore this new option Samsung has given us, and it's a bit off.
 It's good that you can drop the frame rate on some of the games to improve performance (and it doesn't even have that much of an effect on higher-powered games, to be honest) but it can slow down some titles oddly.